 In this module, we will use the Grakn inference engine to make sure that Grakn fixes this.
 All without actually modifying your data.

 Let us start this section with a tiny puzzle:

 On a small, almost deserted island, there is a small hut on the beach.
 Alice is currently in the hut, while Bob is somewhere else on the island.
 There is nobody else.

 Who is on the island?
 Notice that this is not a trick question.

 The simple answer is, of course, Alice and Bob.

-Let us try to break the question in smaller steps:
+Let us try to break the question in smaller pieces: